 Brownies are more of a one-and-done type of dessert.
 You mix the ingredients, bake them for 25 minutes, and let them cool.
-Then, they’re ready to serve – no extra steps required.
+Then, they’re ready to serve – no extra steps are required.

-If you’re looking for simplicity, whether you’re a brand new baker or short on time, I would highly suggest baking brownies rather than a cake.
+If you’re looking for simplicity, whether you’re a new baker or short on time, I would highly suggest baking brownies rather than a cake.

 Last but not least, another big difference between brownies and cake is how they’re served.

 A cake will need to be cut using a long knife (preferably serrated) and served on a plate with a fork.
-You can cut brownies with a butter knife and eaten on the go.
+You can cut brownies with a butter knife and eat on the go.

 To put it simply, a cake is a sit-down and enjoy kind of dessert, while a brownie tends to be more of a handheld treat you can eat anywhere.
 (Bonus: no extra dishes or utensils to clean after eating brownies!)